ourmaninindia/ourmaninindia-2023/tutorials/04-hugo.md

 # Hugo

+## Minify
+Minification of css and javascript happens by the script.
+The complete html you can also minify by running the hugo command with --minify

 ## Scripts
 The scripts should be starting with an onload event to ensure the DOM is loaded before starting the scripts.
 Otherwise you would get an error that the id called *navbar* in the header tag can not be found.